Nenkai/gt-modding-hub/docs/ps3/basics/easier_ways_to_mod.md

         - [ be32, 0x00a7316c, 0x941D0540 ] # Rectify pointer offset to device list field
         - [ be32, 0x00a73160, 0x480047C9 ] # Change PDIPS3::FileDevicePFSGameData device to PDIPS3::FileDeviceGameData
     ```

-    Extracted game files go under `USRDIR` as such that `/dev_hdd0/game/BCES00569/USRDIR/font/vec/fontset_US.txt` is valid.
-Base game contents must be extracted (GT.VOL), then update contents (PDIPFS) extracted ontop of it.

     Enable the patch in the game patches menu by right clicking on the game and clicking on `Manage Game Patches`.

 === "EBOOT Patch"